14 Top-Rated Things to Do in Deerfield Beach, FL

 Originally, the house, which takes up four of today's city lots on a residential street, belonged to James and Alice Butler.
 Both pioneers and civic leaders, they left the home to the Deerfield Beach Historical Society upon their death.
 Today, it is run as a museum.

 Inside, visitors are rewarded with a history lesson about life in the pioneer days.
-They can glimpse the couple's original furnishings and other artifacts from the time.
+Tourists can glimpse the couple's original furnishings and other artifacts from the time.
 Tours are available between 9am and 4pm on Mondays through Fridays.

 Address: 380 E. Hillsboro Boulevard, Deerfield Beach, Florida